TebbaaX/imgs/README.md

 ### IMGs (Images)
- I have No Idea About CopyRights! (ツ)

-Instead of adding 10-3mb  High Resolution pics to the Main Repo I put them here...Enjoy!
+Instead of adding 10-3mb  High Resolution pics to the Main Repo I put/export them from here...Enjoy!